 The Royal Botanic Gardens at Kew in West London is one of the world's most important botanical gardens.
-The 132ha (326 acres) large domain boasts a collection of about 50,000 different plant species as well as many impressive buildings such as the Palm House and the ten-story Pagoda.
+The 132ha (326 acres) large domain boasts a collection of about fifty thousand different plant species as well as many impressive buildings such as the Palm House and the ten-story Pagoda.

 The history of the botanical garden goes back to 1759, when Princess Augusta,